Welcome to Spend Your Values!

 Like many blogs before us, we are very excited about the possibility of connecting with other like-minded folks and hope to learn from others along the way!

 ABOUT ALEX & KATE

 We met while teaching at an academic summer camp for gifted high school kids (#nerds), where Kate taught Alex to play Ultimate Frisbee and Alex regaled Kate with stories of his exploits on the road to Pakistan (he has yet to actually make it to Pakistan).
-After five years of marriage, four years of moves (on two continents), and four years of being students, we're still trying to figure out the "real world."
+After eight years of marriage, four years of moves (on two continents), and four years of being students, we're still trying to figure out the "real world."

 What do you guys know about money and finances?

 Kate cared nothing about money or finances until she met Alex.
 Kate’s parents modeled frugal values and responsible money practices and Kate’s primary financial splurges were at the thrift store.
 Being a student for 12 years also helped curb spendy habits.
 But now she’s knee deep in the personal finance world and busy explaining (and re-explaining) financial concepts to herself using animal metaphors.

 Alex, on the other hand, has degrees in economics and public finance, makes spreadsheets for fun, and even volunteers to help people do their taxes.
 He has always been interested in optimization, economics, and societal issues relating to finance/taxes/money, but wasn’t that interested in personal finance until a few years ago when he was forced to realize that yes, a lack of money at a personal level really limits your options.
 Since then he has been reading like a madman (well a madman who really likes reading about personal finance and is otherwise pretty sane) and having conversations about money with anyone who fails to flee in time.